csc-training/mpi-introduction/docs/05-mpi-p2p.md

 - Point-to-point operations enable any parallel communication pattern (in principle)
     - `MPI_Send` and `MPI_Recv`
-    - `MPI_Sendrecv`
-- Employing special argument values may simplify the implementations of certain communication patterns
 - Status parameter of `MPI_Recv` contains information about the message after the receive is completed